DaMrNelson/one-S-pass-firefox/README.md

-# one-dollar-pass-firefox
+# one$pass Firefox
-A one dollar password manager: Firefox extension.
+A one buck password manager: Firefox extension.